SNCFdevelopers/wcs/src/components/horizontal-stepper/readme.md

 The horizontal-stepper is a representation of a user’s progress through a series of discrete steps.

+## Accessibility guidelines 💡
+> - The `ariaLabel` property is available for every step to provide a more descriptive label for screen readers.
+> - It is **mandatory** in `linear` mode if the step's content is not descriptive enough (e.g., only a number).

 ## Properties

 | Property          | Attribute           | Description                                                                                                                          | Type                      | Default       |